underpostnet/engine/src/client/public/cyberia-docs/WHITE-PAPER.md

 Cooldowns, contribution checks, repeat limits, and rate limits restrict rewards.
 Raw taps and idle time award no XP.

 The current guest runtime keeps progression for one connected session.
-The [stat specification](STATS-PROGRESSION.md) defines the wire fields, curves, and account persistence boundary.

 ### 4.5 Item Type Registry